anurag03/CheckOnline/README.md

-### CheckOnline
+### NotifyOnline
-This script will help you to check the online status of your friend.
+This script will help you to Notify when your friend comes online.

-This is a shell script using ping command to know that your friend is online or not.
+This is a shell script using ping command to know that your friend is online.
 This can be used if you know the ip address of your friend.

 Steps to run the code